fpdevil/rise_of_machines/LogisticRegression.md

 ### Parameter estimation (Given a Logistic Regression model, how do we fit weight 𝑤 for it?)

-The goal of the Logistic Regression is to find or estimate the unknown parameters `θ (w₀, w₁, w₂ ... wₙ)` which is done using the __`Maximum Likehood Estimation`__ which entails finding the set of parameters for which the _Probability_ of the observed data is greatest.
-The `Maximum Likelihood` works in such way that it tries to find the value of the coefficients (𝑤₀, 𝑤₁) such that the predicted probabilities are as close to the observed probabilities as possible.
+The goal of the Logistic Regression is to find or estimate the unknown parameters `𝑤 (w₀, w₁, w₂ ... wₙ)` which is done by  using the __`Maximum Likehood Estimation`__ which entails finding the set of parameters for which the _Probability_ of the observed data is greatest.
+The `Maximum Likelihood` works in such way that it tries to find the value of the coefficients (just 𝑤₀ & 𝑤₁ OR 𝑤₀, 𝑤₁, 𝑤₂...) such that the predicted probabilities are as close to the observed probabilities as possible.

-In other words, for a binary classification [0, 1], the maximum likelihood will try to find the values 𝑤₀ and 𝑤₁ such that the resultant probabilities are closest to either `0` or `1`.
+In other words, for a binary classification [0, 1], the maximum likelihood will try to find the values of coefficients 𝑤₀ and 𝑤₁ (OR 𝑤₀, 𝑤₁, 𝑤₂ ...) such that the resultant probabilities are closest to either `0` or `1`.

-So, in essence, we need to find the coefficient `θ` for the best fit model which best explains the training data set, by using the `Maximum Likelihood Estimator` under a set of assumptions.
-Let's endow our classification model with a set of probabilistic assumptions and then fit the parameters via maximum likelihood.

-Below are the probabilistic assumptions we considered:

-- Probability of a particular sample belonging to class `1`, given it's features `x`  parameterized by the weights `w`.
-![e11]

-- Probability of a particular sample belonging to class `0`, given it's features `x`  parameterized by the weights `w`.
-![e12]

-The `Maximum Likelihood equation` is derived from the probability distribution of the dependent variable.
+- __Bernoulli Distribution__

-At this point we can discuss about the __Bernoulli Distribution__ regarding the probability assumptions. `Bernoulli Distribution` is the probability distribution of a random variable taking on only two values, `1`  (`success`) and `0` (`false`) with complementary probabilities `p` and `q` respectively.
+Because we are discussing about the discrete variables, at this point it's worth  discussing about the __Bernoulli Distribution__ regarding the discrete random probability. `Bernoulli Distribution` is the probability distribution of a random variable taking on only two values as below

+- `1` (`success` or `true`) and
+- `0` (`failure` or `false`)

+with complementary probabilities `p` and `q` respectively.

 Where `p` and `q` are related to each other as `p + q = 1` or `q = 1 - p`.

+> Any random variable whose only two possible values are `0` and `1` is called a `Bernoulli random variable`.

-Mathematically,  `Bernoulli Distribution` is the probability distribution of random variable *X* having rhe `probability mass function` defined as below:
+Mathematically,  `Bernoulli Distribution` is the probability distribution of random variable *X* having the `probability mass function` defined as below:

-- __X__ takes two values `0` and `1`, with probabilities `p` and `1 - p`.
-That is
+- If a random variable __X__ takes two values `0` and `1`, with probabilities `p` and `1 - p`.
+Then its `Probability Mass function` is depicted as below:

 ![e13]